 Often times during a journey we tend to focus on how much of it is left.

-Think of a long road trip with kids constantly asking “Are we there yet?”
+Think of a long road trip with kids constantly asking “Are we there yet?”.

-Think of running a race and wondering how many miles are left to complete.
+Another example is to think of running a race and wondering how many miles are left to complete.

 Think of paying down your car loan and checking each month to see how much of the balance is left.